Feyerabend/vm/jvm1/README.md

 Starting at the end, we will leave some text unexplained, but under 'Code' we find the core of what the class
-does: *multiplies to integers and returns the resulting integer*.
+does: *multiplies two integers and returns the resulting integer*.
 We can see that primitive types, i.e. here integers, have direct representation in the instructions.
 Multiplications of integers have a special single instruction.
 We also find the number of arguments as '2' which should go in the method.